omkarchillalndss/cryptominerpp/AD_REWARDS_FEATURE.md

    - Waits for user to complete watching ad
    - Claims reward from backend after ad completion
    - Shows success alert with reward amount
-   - Navigates back to HomeScreen
+   - **Automatically navigates back to HomeScreen** after ad closes (completed or dismissed)
+   - Uses AppState monitoring to detect when user closes ad

 ## How It Works